 The first three Chinese immigrants to the United States arrived in San Francisco in 1785 as crewmen on a ship from Guangzhou.
 Their names were Ashing, Achun, and Accun, and they were the beginning of a long history of Chinese immigration to the United States.
 Over the centuries, Chinese immigrants have made significant contributions to American culture and society, and today there is a large and vibrant Chinese-American community in the United States.

-See also Facts about cats for first graders?
+See also Facts about castles and knights?

 How were Chinese immigrants treated during the Gold Rush